Women’s Theatre Festival, in Autumn 1973 at Inter-Action’s Almost Free Theatre in 16 Rupert St.

-Women In The
+Women In The (Alternative)

 West End

 A walk through Soho in the west end of London exploring and celebrating some of the locations and women that transformed theatre in the 1960s, 70s and 80s.
-The route will include the original site of Inter-Action’s Almost Free Theatre on Rupert St, the location of the first Women’s Theatre Festival in Britain that took place 50 years ago in Autumn 1973.
+The route included the original site of Inter-Action’s Almost Free Theatre on Rupert St, the location of the first Women’s Theatre Festival in Britain that took place 50 years ago in Autumn 1973.

 12/03